Jamie Demetriou

-Early life
+Early life and education

 Demetriou was born in the Friern Barnet area of London the son of an English mother and Greek-Cypriot father.
 His elder sister, Natasia Demetriou, is a comedian and actress with whom he often collaborates.

-He attended The Compton School in North Finchley and joined the Chickenshed Theatre in Southgate, then attended Bristol University.
+Demetriou attended The Compton School in North Finchley and joined the Chickenshed Theatre in Southgate.

+After school, Demetriou attended Bristol University.
+His student revue show Bristol Revunions received critical acclaim at the Edinburgh Fringe Festival from 2009 to 2011.

 Career

+Early career

-Demetriou's student revue show Bristol Revunions received critical acclaim at the Edinburgh Fringe Festival from 2009 to 2011.
-His one-man multi-character show People Day later drew a comparison with Steve Coogan in The Independent.
+In 2013, Demetriou's one-man multi-character show People Day drew a comparison with Steve Coogan in The Independent.

+In 2015, Demetriou participated in the Comedy Feed sketch show pilot, People Time, for BBC Three alongside his sisters Natasia Demetriou, Daran Johnson and Al Roberts, Liam Williams, Claudia O'Doherty and Ellie White.
+The Guardian said that "someone needs to invest big in People Time because it should be on television and soon".
+Comedian Adam Buxton said that it was the "best comedy thing I’ve seen in a long while".
+Despite its good reviews, it did not get commissioned.
+Continuing with the cast (minus O'Doherty), he co-created the web series 2016: Year Friends.
+Each episode was written by a different member of the troupe.
+The premise of the series is that a group of friends get together and make some new year's resolutions.
+The show is influenced by British mockumentaries including The Office and That Peter Kay Thing, as well as the nascent reality TV genre.

-Comedic television acting credits include Scrotal Recall, Drunk History, Tracey Ullman's Show, Fleabag, and Channel 4 sitcom Stath Lets Flats in which he stars with his sister Natasia Demetriou.
-Stath Lets Flats was also written by Jamie (with the first three episodes co-written by Look Around You and Friday Night Dinner creator Robert Popper) and also stars Katy Wix and Dustin Demri-Burns.
-In 2019, Demetriou was nominated for two BAFTA Awards for Stath Lets Flats – Best Male Performance in a Comedy Programme and Best Scripted Comedy (as producer).
-In 2020, he won a hat-trick of BAFTAs – Best Writer: Comedy, Male Performance in a Comedy Programme, and Best Scripted Comedy (as producer).
+2018–2021: Stath Lets Flats

+Demetriou wrote (with the first three episodes co-written by Robert Popper) and starred as Stath in the Channel 4 sitcom Stath Lets Flats which ran from 2018 to 2021.
+It also stars Natasia Demetriou, Al Roberts, Ellie White, Katy Wix and Dustin Demri-Burns.

+In 2019, Demetriou was nominated for two BAFTA Awards for the series – Best Male Performance in a Comedy Programme and Best Scripted Comedy (as producer).
+In 2020, he won three BAFTAs for the show for Best Writer: Comedy, Male Performance in a Comedy Programme, and Best Scripted Comedy (as producer).
-He has appeared on several podcasts including: Scroobius Pip's Distraction Pieces Podcast; the Brian Gittins; Friends podcast; Off Menu with Ed Gamble and James Acaster; and Richard Herring's RHLSTP, as well as BBC Radio 4 Show Fresh From the Fringe.

-Demetriou also appeared in Paddington 2 as The Professor.

-Demetriou voiced Moriarty in the 2018 animated film Sherlock Gnomes, opposite Johnny Depp as the eponymous detective, and appeared in the music video for "Nightmares" by Easy Life.
+2019: This Time with Alan Partridge, Ellie & Natasia

-In 2019, he appeared as celebrity chef Ralphy Moore in an episode of This Time with Alan Partridge, causing Alan to have a major allergic reaction by accidentally serving him oysters.
+In 2019, Demetriou appeared as celebrity chef Ralphy Moore in an episode of This Time with Alan Partridge, causing Alan to have a major allergic reaction by accidentally serving him oysters.
 He also provided the voice of a phone-in caller in another episode.

-That same year he appeared in sister Natasia's comedy sketch show pilot Ellie & Natasia and played Marcus in the American miniseries Four Weddings and a Funeral, an adaptation of the 1994 British film of the same name.
+Also in 2019, Demetriou appeared in various roles in sister Natasia's comedy sketch show pilot Ellie & Natasia.

+Demetriou played Marcus in the American miniseries Four Weddings and a Funeral, an adaptation of the 1994 British film of the same name.
-He performed stand-up in character as Andy on Harry Hill's Clubnite in November 2019.

-In 2020, he appeared in The Great alongside Elle Fanning, the comedy TV series Miracle Workers, and played a small role in Eurovision Song Contest: The Story of Fire Saga.

-In 2021 he has appeared in Disney's Cruella and in the biographical film The Electrical Life of Louis Wain.

-In 2022, he was in the main cast of the Chris Miller show The Afterparty on Apple TV+, and voiced the angel Fingers on the Netflix show Dead End: Paranormal Park.